Sametavci/ki-al-miRNA-attack/README.md

 ## Project Overview

 This project implements a Siamese Network for patient re-identification using miRNA gene expression profiles from the GSE68951 dataset.
 The goal is to simulate an attack scenario where leaked miRNA profiles are used to identify unknown profiles from the same patients, based on multiple timepoints.
-Due to technical problems I had to create a new repo to push the project.

 - **Key Features**:
   - Data preprocessing (standardization, label encoding).